Contributions to provide women, children and families with Protection and Prevention Services

 11. Application Requirements and Assessment Criteria

-Before entering into a funding arrangement, DIAND shall confirm its authorities to enter into an agreement with the recipient and to fund the proposed activities.
+Before entering into a funding arrangement, ISC shall confirm its authorities to enter into an agreement with the recipient and to fund the proposed activities.
 The departmental review procedures for verifying eligibility, entitlement and application approval (including risk assessments) are detailed in relevant departmental program directives and procedures.

 12. Monitoring and Reporting Mechanisms